• Skip to main content

 A bowl of smoked queso with chips.

-Like my other make-ahead cheesy dip recipes, Hot and Cheesy Baked Shrimp Scampi Dip, Easy Cheesy Hot Corn Dip with Rotel and Jalapenos, Easy Mardi Gras Hot Muffuletta Dip, and Easy Make-Ahead Buffalo Chicken Dip, I’ve included easy step-by-step instructions.
-For this smoked cheese dip recipe, I’ve also included a short “how-to” video.
+Like my other make-ahead cheesy dip recipes, Hot and Cheesy Baked Shrimp Scampi Dip, Hot Corn Dip with Cream Cheese, Easy Mardi Gras Hot Muffuletta Dip, BLT Dip, and Easy Make-Ahead Buffalo Chicken Dip includes easy step-by-step instructions.
+I’ve also included a short “how-to” video for this smoked cheese dip recipe.

 Jump to: